Hayden and Thunderbird Waterline Replacements

-This project is replacing existing Asbestos Cement Pipe (ACP) that is currently located within existing backyard easements and not in accordance with City standards.
-The existing 4" and 6" ACP lines will be abandoned in place and replaced with 8" Ductile Iron Pipe (DIP) within the roadway right‐of‐way.
-The existing water line connections to each residence will be abandoned in place and reconnected with new copper piping to the new water mains within the street.
+This project replaced existing Asbestos Cement Pipe (ACP) that was located within previously existing backyard easements and not in accordance with City standards.
+The existing 4" and 6" ACP lines were abandoned in place and replaced with 8" Ductile Iron Pipe (DIP) within the roadway right‐of‐way.
+The existing water line connections to each residence were abandoned in place and reconnected with new copper piping to the new water mains within the street.

-The improvements are located in the residential community bounded by Thunderbird Road to the north, Sweetwater Avenue to the south, Hayden Road to the east, and 76th Street to the west.
-New 8" DIP water line mains will be installed along the following roads:
+The improvements were located in the residential community bounded by Thunderbird Road to the north, Sweetwater Avenue to the south, Hayden Road to the east, and 76th Street to the west.
+New 8" DIP water line mains were installed along the following roads:

-Existing water service connections for residential properties abutting Hayden Road between Thunderbird Road and Sweetwater Avenue, and abutting Sweetwater Avenue between Hayden Road and 76th Street, will be abandoned in place and new connections will be made from the existing house connection to the existing 12" or 16" water main located in Hayden Road and the existing 12" water main located in Sweetwater Avenue, respectively.
+Existing water service connections for residential properties abutting Hayden Road between Thunderbird Road and Sweetwater Avenue, and abutting Sweetwater Avenue between Hayden Road and 76th Street, were abandoned in place and new connections were made from the existing house connection to the existing 12" or 16" water main located in Hayden Road and the existing 12" water main located in Sweetwater Avenue, respectively.

-The project scope includes 11,525 LF of 6” DIP, 4,157 LF of 8” DIP, 31 LF of 12” DIP, 29,000 LF of copper public and private service, 165 residential service connections and meters, 57 gate valves (6” to 12”), and 24 new fire hydrants.
-The project also includes asphalt pavement, concrete flatwork, and onsite residential hardscape/landscape removals and replacements.
+The project scope included 11,525 LF of 6” DIP, 4,157 LF of 8” DIP, 31 LF of 12” DIP, 29,000 LF of copper public and private service, 165 residential service connections and meters, 57 gate valves (6” to 12”), and 24 new fire hydrants.
+The project also included asphalt pavement, concrete flatwork, and onsite residential hardscape/landscape removals and replacements.